tum-ens/urbs/doc/implementdoc/param-tech.rst

 applies to every timestep and does not vary for each timestep :math:`t`.
 This parameter is to be provided by the user and to be entered in spreadsheet corresponding to the support timeframe.
-The related section for this parameter in the spreadsheet can be found under the ``Commodity`` sheet.
+The related section for this parameter in the spreadsheet can be found under the "Commodity" sheet.
 Here each row represents another commodity tuple :math:`c_{yvq}` and the column with the header label "maxperhour" represents the parameter :math:`\overline{b}_{yvc}`.
-If there is no desired restriction of a sell commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.
+If there is no desired restriction of a buy commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.

 **Maximum Annual Buy Limit**, :math:`\overline{B}_{yvc}`,